saiorama/cloud-browser/README.md

 2. Run `http-server` to serve the index file
 3. Visit the Cloud Browser in your browser

-At the point, you should see the `Settings` page where you can enter your `AWS Key` and `Secret`.
+At this point, you should see the `Settings` page where you can enter your `AWS Key` and `Secret`.
 Save those values locally to your browser's Local Storage.

 ## Prerequisites
 1. Make sure you have a tool like `http-server` installed to serve static pages locally